mquinson/retrogames/wiki/Scratch-the-rocket.md

-You can also learn from [```eg-box-exit.py```](https://github.com/mquinson/retrogames/blob/master/engine/eg-box-exit.py) to ensure that your game stops when the box moves out ot the screen.
+You can also learn from [```eg-box-exit.py```](https://github.com/mquinson/retrogames/blob/master/engine/eg-box-exit.py) to ensure that your game stops when the box moves out out the screen.

 ## A game skeleton